epeat96/simon/README.md

 # Simon
 Juego de Simon Says para un proyecto de la universidad.

-Simon was a university project and is currently discontinued.
+Simon was an university project and is currently discontinued.